CESNET/etlog/doc/notes.md

 The application is setup on Debian jessie.
 It is running as user etlog and it's root is in /home/etlog/etlog/.
 It is listening for incoming connections on port 8080 for http connections and on port 8443 for https connections.
-Http Connection are automatically redirected to https.
+Http connections are automatically redirected to https.
 Successful redicretion requires HTTP 1.1 host header.

 ### Network setup